Jennifer Otani, Ross Weiss, Serge Trudel, Tamara Rounce, Erl Svendsen, Owen Olfert and Meghan Vankosky

 The Field Heroes campaign continues to raise awareness of the role of beneficial insects in western Canadian crops.
 Check the recently updated Field Heroes website for scouting guides, downloadable posters, and videos.
 Learn about these important organisms at work in your fields!

-Real Agriculture went live with a Pest and Predators podcast series!
+Real Agriculture went live in 2020 with a Pest and Predators podcast series!